 Since my kids don’t usually wake up until 5:30am or 6:00am, and my wife prefers to get as much sleep as humanly possible, this schedule provides me a pretty consistent one to two hours of uninterrupted solitude.

-This timeframe is when I workout, read, have quiet time with God, write, or take care of little to-do list times.
+This is when I work out, read, spend quiet time with God, write, or handle the small tasks life keeps piling up.

 Waking up early and having time alone has allowed me to focus on things I care about, take care of myself physically and spiritually, have a little fun like finishing a movie from the night before or playing a video game before a stressful day, and writing thoughtful content.